Boston Drunk Driving Accident Attorneys

 The Boston lawyers of Breakstone, White & Gluck have over 100 years combined experience handling car accident and wrongful death cases, including drunk driving accidents.
 We have a track record of success working with some of the nation’s top accident reconstructionist, toxicology and dram shop experts to win your case.
 We will also give you and your family aggressive and compassionate representation to obtain the best results.
+In one case, we secured $1,000,000 for a victim of a drunk driver who suffered severe skull fractures.
 Get in touch with us today to find out how we can help.

 Common questions from injury clients

 - What should I do after an accident caused by drunk driving?

 - What damages can you claim in a Boston drunk driving accident case?

 - Who pays the bills after a drunk driving accident in Boston?

 - How can a drunk driving accident attorney from Breakstone, White & Gluck help?

 - What is the impact of drunk driving in Massachusetts?

 - What types of injuries are caused by Boston’s drunk drivers?

 - Do you have a drunk driving accident attorney near me?